emacs-elsa/Elsa/README.md

   A type constructor `List` is also supported.
 - Function types are created by separating argument types and the return type with `->` token.
+- To make variadic types (for the `&rest` keyword) add three dots `...` after the type, so `String... -> String` is a function taking any number of strings and returning a string, such as `concat`.
+  Note: a variadic type is internally just a list of the same base type but it has a flag that allows the function be of variable arity.
 - To mark type as nullable you can attach `?` to the end of it, so that `Int?` accepts any integer and also a `nil`.